-Our new Strategic Plan 2020 (to be released in early 2017) will outline strategic priorities for the next four years.
-Some of these priorities are already underway and have been included in our "Special for 2017" boxes.
+Our new Strategic Plan 2020 outlines strategic priorities.
+Some of these priorities are complete, others are underway and have been included in our "Special for 2018" boxes.

-2017 Budget
+2018 Budget

-he RVCA's total proposed budget for 2017 is \$10.3 million.
-This is 2.5 percent increase over last year's budget of \$10.1 million due in large part to a few water control structure capital projects being initiated or completed in 2017.
+he RVCA's total proposed budget for 2018 is \$10.19 million.
+This is a decrease from last year's budget of \$10.3 million due in large part to a few water control structure capital projects being initiated or completed in 2017.

-Our proposed budget for 2017 is a status quo budget which can be broken out into three main expenditures:
+Our proposed budget for 2018 is a status quo budget which can be broken out into three main expenditures:

-- 7 percent for Rideau River Ice Management
+- 6 percent for Rideau River Ice Management

-- 15 percent for capital projects
+- 11 percent for capital projects

-- 78 percent for our overall operating budget to deliver all our programs and services
+- 83 percent for our overall operating budget to deliver all our programs and services

-Our proposed budget includes a municipal levy increase of \$176,964 which is in keeping with a two percent tax increase and assessment growth.
+Our proposed budget includes a municipal levy increase of \$180,398 which is in keeping with a two percent tax increase and assessment growth.

-The municipal levy amounts to about half of our revenue meaning another 4.8 million is coming from other sources such as fundraising, the province, grants and special levies.
-The following sections in this work plan provide additional details about our proposed 2017 budget and the great conservation work that it will achieve!
+The municipal levy amounts to just over half of our revenue meaning another 4.5 million is coming from other sources such as fundraising, the province, grants and special levies.
+The following sections in this work plan provide additional details about our proposed 2018 budget and the great conservation work that it will achieve!